How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 With experience, you’ll develop an eye for case hardening, but until your dehydrator ninja skills develop, just check it all for dryness.

 Step 5.
-Equalizing and Conditioning of the Dehydrated Frozen Spinach
+Equalizing and Conditioning Dehydrated Frozen Spinach

 It does not take long for dehydrated food items to start hydrating from ambient household humidity.
 Do not leave dehydrated food items exposed to the elements any longer than necessary because of the increased risk of mold growth.